Yp3RR/Model-Implementation/README.md

 - Random Forest
 - XGBoost

-Main purpose of this repo
+Main purpose of this repo is